JSebCort/NeedlemanWunsch/motivations.md

 layout: default
 title: Motivations
 ---
-# Motivations on the Needleman-Wunsch Algorithm
+# Motivations of the Needleman-Wunsch Algorithm

   The Needleman-Wunsch algorithm that solves the global alignment problem of protein and nucleotide sequences.
 The global alignment of sequences finds the way to align two whole